abhilashkrishnan/berlin-framework/README.md

 Berlin Framework will provide you `hassle-free` interoperability between code written in multiple programming languages.
 For example you will be able to write a web module in PHP or Python or Ruby and a database module in Java or Scala.
 You will be seamlessly able to call data access operations of the Java or Scala database module from the web module written in PHP or Python or Ruby.

 Broadly speaking, there are many ways to achieve inter process communication (IPC).
-They are,
+Some of them are,
-*  Using java.lang.Runtime.exec() from Java applications
+*  java.lang.Runtime.exec() from Java applications
-*  Using java.lang.ProcessBuilder from Java applications
+*  java.lang.ProcessBuilder from Java applications
-*  Using RMI (Remote Method Invocation) between Java applications
+*  RMI (Remote Method Invocation) between Java applications
-*  Using CORBA (Common Object Request Broker Architecture)
+*  CORBA (Common Object Request Broker Architecture)
 *  RPC (Remote Procedure Call)
 *  File
 *  Pipe